This is the multi-page printable view of this section. Click here to print.

 Reference

-Block Storage(BM) Cancel
+Cancel Block Storage(BM)

-You can reduce operating costs by terminating unused Block Storage (BM).
-However, if you terminate the service, the running service may be immediately stopped, so you should consider the impact of service interruption sufficiently before proceeding with the termination.
+You can reduce operating costs by terminating unused Block Storage(BM).
+However, terminating the service may cause the running service to stop immediately, so you should carefully consider the impact of service interruption before proceeding with the termination.

 Caution